Is Cat Depression Real? Common Signs And Symptoms

 Human treatment options

 Cats can be wonderful animals to take care of, but helping them through periods of depression can be stressful.
-If you're experiencing stress about your pet's well-being or think you might be exhibiting symptoms of depression yourself, you might consider seeking professional help from a therapist.
+If you're experiencing stress about pet health or if you think you might be exhibiting symptoms of depression yourself, you might consider seeking professional help from a therapist.
 You can also consider online counseling to spend more time at home with your cat.

 Working with a licensed mental health professional might seem like a counterintuitive solution for feline depression.
 Still, as your cat's human, you might be living with many challenging emotions yourself.
 Online therapy is an effective treatment method for various mental health conditions and can allow you to receive care at a fraction of the cost of in-person sessions.